srp33/ExpressionAble/ShapeShifter/README.md

             return 'parquet'
 ```

-## Running the tests
+## Adding Necessary Tests
 In order to determine whether your file class properly works with ShapeShifter, it will need to pass tests
 that check if the `read_input_to_pandas` and `write_to_file` work properly.
 If you are only supporting reading your file type into ShapeShifter, only follow instructions for "Tests for reading files".
-If you are only supporting exporting to your file type from ShapeShifter, only follow instructions for "Tests for writing to files"
+If you are only supporting exporting to your file type from ShapeShifter, only follow instructions for "Tests for writing to files".
+These tests will be run every time code is committed to GitHub to ensure that new code does not break previously-working code